 I went to MSU for undergrad in Chemistry and Food Science.
 While as an undergrad I worked in the Cellular Reprogramming Lab run by Dr. Cibelli helping out in the lab and with zebrafish husbandry.
 There I gained an interest in working with aquatic animals in the lab setting.
 After graduating, I continued working for Dr. Cibelli by helping keep the fish colony healthy and within EHS, AAALAC, and IACUC regulations.
 This has led me to work for Dr. Galit Pelled and with the octopus.
 I have worked here for a little over a two years where I help make sure the octopus are healthy and within the same regulations.
 Working with the octopus has been a great experience and I look forward to learning more about them in the future.

-I am a senior at MSU studying Cognitive and Computational Neuroscience with an additional major in Psychology.
-I joined Dr. Pelled’s lab due to my interest in neuroplasticity and the development of neurorehabilitation interventions.
-I assist in researching the use of electromagnetic perceptive gene (EPG) in the visual cortex to stimulate vision.
-Additionally, I work on a project studying the effects of traumatic brain injury (TBI) in a pediatric porcine model to help develop therapeutic practices for the improvement of functional outcomes.
+I graduated from Michigan State University with a Bachelor of Science in Cognitive and Computational Neuroscience as well as Psychology in 2022.
+I joined Dr. Pelled’s lab as an undergraduate due to my interest in neuroplasticity and the development of neurorehabilitation interventions.
+Currently, I work as a laboratory technician assisting in research of magnetogenetics as a remote technique for neuromodulation.
+Additionally, I assist in studying the effects of traumatic brain injury (TBI) in a pediatric porcine model to help develop therapeutic practices for the improvement of functional outcomes.